Apply for a Summer 2018 Internship

 Asylum documentation: GHRC works with a national network of attorneys on political asylum cases by providing legal research and expert testimony.
 Intern work may include researching particular subjects to support political asylum claims, organizing subject files, and compiling information to draft affidavits.

-All interns will have the opportunity to attend monthly coalition meetings, where upcoming legislative work and strategies are discussed, regarding US policy as it relates to Guatemala.
+All interns will have the opportunity to attend coalition meetings, regarding US policy as it relates to Guatemala.
 Often, interns have the opportunity to attend congressional briefings and/or meetings with congressional staff and may also have the opportunity to meet prominent Guatemalan human rights defenders.
 All interns will be able to research a topic of interest pertaining to the human rights situation in Guatemala, work with an editor, and submit articles for publication.

 In your application, please let us know if you have a specific interest in one (or more) of the following areas: